-In addition, you will gain vital hands-on experience of working within the classroom through our school experience modules, which develop your confidence and competence to teach effectively.
+In addition, you will gain vital hands-on experience of working within the classroom through our 24-week placement programme, which will develop your confidence and competence to teach effectively.

 Proud history of teacher training

-The University of Chichester has been training teachers for over 180 years and we look to train employable professionals who will make a positive difference to children’s education.
+The University of Chichester has been training teachers for over 180 years and we look to train employable professionals who can get out there and make a difference.

 On this course you will:

-- Gain Qualified Teacher Status that will allow you to teach in primary schools in England and Wales.
+- Gain Qualified Teacher Status upon completion of the course that will allow you to teach Dance in secondary schools in England and Wales.

 - Develop your competence and confidence working within the classroom environment.